 Recording your Audio Autobiography couldn’t be easier.
 It’s as simple and enjoyable as having a conversation with someone genuinely interested to hear everything you want to share.

-Sessions take place online via Zoom, so you can sit comfortably in your own home.
-You’ll be gently guided to talk about your family history, your upbringing, challenges you’ve faced, things that bring you joy or any specific topics you would like to cover.
+Sitting comfortably at home, you’ll be gently guided to talk about your family history, upbringing, challenges you’ve faced, things that bring you joy, or any other topics you’d like to cover.

 After you’ve recorded your Audio Autobiography, you’ll receive a recording of the conversation, to save and share with anyone you wish.

 Audio Autobiographies are completely private and delivered to you, in audio format, for your personal use.

 Some customers have been kind enough to allow me to pull short video clips from their interviews.
 You can watch those great moments, from some fascinating Audio Autobiographies, by following the links below.

 None of us live forever but our stories can.
 Gift an Audio Autobiography to a loved one as a way to preserve their voice, their anecdotes and their history for generations to come.